Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 While it would certainly be a very ambitious goal to aim for _everything_ working together, the goal of increasing interoperability between array libraries is one with widespread support.
 There are currently many hurdles which users can run into when navigating this fractured ecosystem.
-They can find that they have to convert between different array provider libraries in their projects, in order to make use of the full range of tools which have been developed.
+They may find that they want to convert between different array provider libraries in their projects, in order to make use of the full range of tools which have been developed.
+However, for many projects, frequent conversion between provider libraries is a complete no-go: cross-device copying (e.g. from GPU to CPU when converting from CuPy to NumPy) can be a huge performance hit, and other features, such as automatic differentiation, can be lost in conversion.

 For users who decide to use a different provider library to take advantage of performance benefits, they can find themselves needing to learn new APIs to accomplish the same tasks, which are often similar but frustratingly different to those which they are used to.
+There are also likely to be gaps in the functionality offered by the libraries, which can lead back to the problem of converting between libraries.
 For large existing projects, this makes the prospect of switching to a different provider library a very daunting one.

 On the developer side of things, it seems like there is a lot of wasted time in reimplementing the same functionality